The Victorian era comes to life

 PLAN YOUR VISIT

-We are open daily from 11am - 4pm (closed Monday & Tuesday), with extended hours from June 15th to September 6th (9am – 7pm).
-(Please note that we are closed December 25th, 26th and January 1st)Learn More
+We are open for tours Wednesday through Sunday from 10:00am – 4:00pm (closed Monday & Tuesday), (Please note that we are closed December 25th, 26th, and January 1st.)Learn More